lynnjaco/mergesortisp/README.md

 # Helpful Pre-Knowledge...
 **Recursion**

-The **Merge Sort** algorithm sorts arrays using recursion.
-Recursion is a process in which a function is resolved by the reptition of an inner function, until that innerfunction resolves by meeting a specific condition.
+The **Merge Sort** algorithm sorts arrays using *recursion*.
+Recursion is a process in which a function is resolved when a specific condition is met by the reptition of an inner function.

 **Time Complexity**
 Calculating and understanding the time complexity of your function is beneficial...